kolkhis/tech-notes/linux/filesystem-structure.md

 The `/boot` directory also contains the kernel (or the kernel is located in the `/` [root] directory).

+## `/etc`

+The `/etc` directory contains primarily configuration files.

+There should be no binaries here.
+There can be scripts, though.

+There are some subdirectories that should be here (only the first one is mandatory):

+- `/etc/opt`: Stores config files for `/opt`.
+- `/etc/X11`: Stores config files for the X window manager.
+    - Optional.
+- `/etc/sgml`: Stores config files for SGML (Standard Generalized Markup Language).
+    - Optional.
+- `/etc/xml`: Stores config files for XML (eXtensible Markup Language).
+    - Optional.

+## `/srv`

+The `/srv` directory is not on all Linux machines by default.
+This directory is used for data that is being served by the system (e.g., Samba).

 ## Resources
 - <https://refspecs.linuxfoundation.org/FHS_3.0/fhs/ch03.html>